fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Explore [What America Ate](https://whatamericaate.org/).

 {% include alert.html class='danger' title='Reading response' text="
-Report on what you found interesting at [What America Ate](https://whatamericaate.org/).
-What kinds of documents did you look at?
-What kinds of essays did you read?
-How would you improve the site (in terms of content or design)?
+Use the readings to contextualize what you found interesting at [What America Ate](https://whatamericaate.org/).
 How much does the website reflect what's in the readings for today?
 "%}